Sankt-Sebastian-Kirche

 Nearby Attractions

-In addition to Sankt-Sebastian-Kirche, several nearby attractions enhance your experience in Magdeburg:
+While exploring the area surrounding Sankt-Sebastian-Kirche, visitors can discover several nearby attractions that enhance their experience in Magdeburg:

-3. Green Citadel: An architectural marvel designed by Friedensreich Hundertwasser, this colorful building features shops, apartments, and a restaurant, all wrapped in vibrant greenery.
+3. Grüne Zitadelle (Green Citadel): An architectural marvel designed by Friedensreich Hundertwasser, this building features vibrant colors and whimsical shapes, housing shops and cafes.

 Insider Tips